 |Examples||Escherichia coli, Vibrio cholera Salmonella sp. etc.||Neisseria gonorrhoeae, Myxococcus xanthus, Salmonella and Shigella sp. etc.|

 Definition of Flagella

-Flagella can define as the locomotary element which functional role is to provide cell-motility.
-These are a long, spiral and whip-like structure which protrudes outside the cell membrane.
-The length of the flagellum is long about 15 µm, and the diameter is about 15 to 20 nm.
+Flagella are the locomotary appendages, whose functional role is to provide cell-motility.
+They appear as a long, spiral and whip-like structures, which protrude outside the cell membrane.
+The length of the flagellum is nearly 15 µm, and the diameter is about 15 to 20 nm.

-Flagella are of three types based on its occurrence namely prokaryotic, eukaryotic and archaeal but the thickness, number, position and the arrangement can vary from organism to organism.
-The structure of flagellum comprises of three elements namely basal body, hook and filament.
+Flagella are of three types (based on its occurrence), namely prokaryotic, eukaryotic and archaeal.
+However, the thickness, number, position and the arrangement of flagella vary from organism to organism.
+The structure of bacterial flagella possesses three elements, namely basal body, hook and filament.

 Definition of Pili

 Pili are the locomotary element, which plays a functional role in providing cell mobility, cell attachment and gene transfer.
 They appear short, straight and hair-like appendages, which protrude outside the cell wall.
 The length of pili is nearly 0.2 to 20 µm, and the diameter is about 3 to 10 nm.
 Pili are found on the surface of gram-negative prokaryotes and absent in eukaryotes.